Forget dieting: 3 simple steps for a healthy family

-This year, why not make small lifestyle changes that last and get your family healthy for good?
+This Spring, why not make small lifestyle changes that last and get your family healthy for good?
 Here are my 3 tips to help you become healthier as a family all year around without dieting.

 Tip no. 1: Listen to your body

 When you eat specific foods, your body can react in different ways.
 When it all goes well, food gets digested easily and nutrients are absorbed to maintain good health.
 If you eat foods that do not agree with you, you may experience a variety of signs such as bloating, cramps, constipation, diarrhoea, lethargy, reflux, headaches and even allergic reactions in some instances.

 Your body is telling you that something is not quite right.
 Nutritional Therapy can help identify the foods that are affecting you, your partner or your children.

 Tip no. 2: Eat “Real Food”